 Before the Baby is Born

-- Support healthy habits.
-Your encouragement helps mom eat the right foods and avoid smoking and drinking during pregnancy.
+- Your encouragement helps mom eat the right foods and avoid smoking and drinking during pregnancy.
 For example, research shows that your support makes it easier for Mom to begin and continue breastfeeding.

 After the Baby is Born

-- Continue the conversation.
-You’ve been talking, reading, and singing to your baby for months.
+- You’ve been talking, reading, and singing to your baby for months.
 Now enjoy seeing her responses for the first time!

 Today’s dads spend more time caring for their children than their fathers and grandfathers did.
 They recognize the value of sharing the everyday tasks of raising children—from diapering to discipline.
 Dads’ choices, and their voices, matter—to them, to moms, and to their kids.